nickersan/tn-query-mono/tn-query-jdbc/README.md

 ## Usage

-For each table you want to query create an instance of `com.tn.query.jdbc.JdbcQueryParser` passing:
+For each table you want to query create an instance of `com.tn.query.jdbc.JdbcPredicateFactory` passing:

 1. any mappings between the names used in the query string and the column names in the table being queried.
 2. the `com.tn.query.Mapper`s used to convert the string value from the query string, to a value passed to the `java.sql.PreparedStatement`s.